apache/usergrid/stack/loadtests/README.md

 ###runGetEntitiesByNameSequential.sh
 Retrieves entities one by one via name (prefix + entity number).

+###runGetEntitiesByUuidTest.sh
+Retrieves entities via UUID from a CSV file.
+Control the CSV feed pattern (circular=sequential, random) using the csvFeedPattern configuration

 ###runLoadEntities.sh
 Creates entities in order via name (prefix + entity number).